RibbonCommunications/webrtc-distant-js/guide/application-layout.md

 # Sample Application Layout

-When building an application with distant, it is important to understand the connections that are needed.
+When building an application with Distant, it is important to understand the connections that are needed.

 #### Simple distant-web application